cosmaadrian/multimodal-depression-from-video/README.md

 ## <a name="benchmark"></a> 📖 Citation
-If you found our work useful, please cite our work:
+If you found our work useful, please cite our paper:

 [Reading Between the Frames: Multi-Modal Non-Verbal Depression Detection in Videos]()